zitadel/zitadel/SECURITY.md

 # Security Policy

-At CAOS we are extremely grateful for security aware people that disclose vulnerabilities to us and the open source community.
+At CAOS we are extremely grateful for security aware people who disclose vulnerabilities to us and the open source community.
 All reports will be investigated by our team.

 ## Supported Versions